iamdonovan/iamdonovan.github.io/_sources/gee/tutorials/getting_started/spectral.rst.txt

     :align: center
     :alt: the final chart produced in the tutorial

-Finally, open the chart in a new window by clicking the button in the upper right corner of the chart.
-From here, you can save the chart as a SVG or PNG file, or export the data as a CSV.
+|br| Finally, open the chart in a new window by clicking the button in the upper right corner of the chart.
+From here,
+you can save the chart as a SVG or PNG file, or export the data as a CSV.

 next steps